cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

 Indentation
 ^^^^^^^^^^^

-It is advisable to indent :cylc:conf:`flow.cylc` files.
+It is a good idea to indent :cylc:conf:`flow.cylc`.

 However, Cylc ignores this indentation meaning the following two examples are equivalent: